 Research

-Medact values high-quality research because it helps us understand health inequalities and offers solid evidence for effective campaigning and advocacy.
+Medact values high-quality research because it helps us understand health inequalities and offers solid evidence for effective campaigning and organising.

-All our research is ultimately geared towards supporting our organisational goal of building a safer, fairer, better world in which everyone is able to access their right to health.
+All our research is ultimately geared towards supporting our organisational goal of building a strong movement of health workers fighting for health justice.

 Medact Publications